 The course gives new entrants a basic knowledge and awareness of different activities that are commonplace aboard commercial fishing vessels.
 It also includes sea survival, one of the four one-day courses which are a legal requirement for any new fishermen entering the industry.
 After gaining some seagoing experience, the candidate will then need to complete first aid, firefighting and health & safety within 3 months to continue working as a commercial fisherman.

 Anyone interested in this course should contact an Approved Training Provider for further details – the course is delivered by Anglo-Scottish Seafish Industry Group Training Association, NEAT Training Fishermen’s College and Seafood Cornwall Training.

-The Sea Fishing Apprenticeship provided by NAFC Marine Centre in Shetland is the gold-standard apprenticeship training programme for new entrants to the fishing industry.
-The NAFC Marine Centre also offers Deck Rating and Engine Room Rating Certificates of Competence.
+The NAFC Marine Centre in Shetland offers the Modern Apprenticeship in Maritime Occupations – Sea Fishing pathway.
+NAFC also offers Deck Rating and Engine Room Rating Certificates of Competence.

 Other training courses

-The Scottish Maritime Academy in Peterhead offers a twelve-week Trainee Deckhand programme in addition to other Certificate of Competence programmes.
+The Scottish Maritime Academy in Peterhead offers a twelve-week Maritime Studies - Trainee Deckhand programme in addition to other Certificate of Competence programmes.
 Find out more by following the link below.